pgeu/pgeu-system/docs/confreg/emails.md

 ## Cross conference email <a name="crossconference"></a>

-Cross conference emails are different from attendee emails in that they are a one-off sending of email.
-They are not stored server-side anywhere, and are not viewable in the system after they've been sent (even for administrators).
+Cross conference emails are different from attendee emails in that they are not accessible to attendees after they have been sent.
+A record of the email is stored in the database, including all the recipients, and can be viewed by the administrator for tracing purposes, but not by the attendee.
+These emails respect the opt-out settings, as they are normally used to send email to "non-current" conferences.

 Multiple criteria can be set for each email, both including and excluding.
 Include criteria are applied first, and then exclude